 Job seekers who want to voluntarily disclose having a disability use AbilityLinks to post resumes and apply for jobs.
 No information about disability type is asked.

 Employers seeking qualified candidates with disabilities use AbilityLinks to post jobs and search resumes.
 Skilled AbilityLinks Information and Referral Counselors, that happen to have a disability, provide a caring human touch.
 Read more or contact us today!

 • Offered job during an instant messenger interview, often Yahoo Messenger.
-Jobs ARE NOT offered during online interviews!• Scammers use personal email accounts like @yahoo.com, @gmail.com.
-Real employer email addresses END with the company name like @starbucks.com, @walmart.com.• Offered a check or direct deposit/asked for bank account information.
-NEVER give bank account numbers, routing information or money to anyone you don't know. • If it sounds too good to be true, it probably is.
+Jobs ARE NOT offered during online interviews or by email.
+Email subject line may say JOB OFFER or JOB INTERVIEW!• Scammers use personal email accounts like @yahoo.com, @gmail.com.
+Real business email addresses END with the company name like @starbucks.com, @walmart.com.• Offered money, a check, direct deposit or something that sounds valuable and asked for bank account/personal information.
+NEVER give bank account, personal information or money to anyone you don't know. • If it sounds too good to be true, it probably is not true.
 Read more tips.
 Read How to Tell if a Job is a Scam.

 Recognizing and Managing Interview BiasWhile bias is intrinsic to human nature, organizations and interviewers should seek to understand bias, how it relates to disability, and how it can be addressed.

 Not only to reduce the risk of litigation or noncompliance with regulations, a level playing field for jobseekers with disabilities contributes to the diversity that companies today recognize as a strategic imperative.

 Project Implicit, based at Harvard University, offers a free, online assessment for individuals, called The Implicit Association Read More.